KnutAM/FESolvers.jl/README.md

 r = getresidual(problem)
 K = getjacobian(problem)        # K = dr/dx
-handle_converged!(problem, t)   # Do stuff if required after the current time step has converged. postprocess(problem, step)      # Do all postprocessing for current step (after convergence)
+handle_converged!(problem, t)   # Do stuff if required after the current time step has converged. postprocess!(problem, step)     # Do all postprocessing for current step (after convergence)
 ```